Skip To Main Content

 Funding:

-SCC meets on the 4th Thursday of every month during the school year from 4:00 - 5:00 PM on Zoom.
+SCC meets on the 4th Thursday of every month during the school year from 3:45-4:45 .
 For information about each month's agenda, visit the school calendar and click on the SCC link.
-If you are interested in attending SCC or serving as a member of the council, please email frances.battle@slcschools.org
+If you are interested in attending SCC or serving as a member of the council, please email keslie.green@sclschools.org

 Committee:

 Our meetings are open for parents to attend.
-If you are interested in submitting your name for membership or have an agenda item, please contact our chair, Hope Jenkins @hope.jenkins@hotmail.com at least one week prior to the meeting.
+If you are interested in submitting your name for membership or have an agenda item, please contact our chair, prior to the meeting.
 The goal of this committee is for our parents and staff to collaborate and provide resources and opportunities for all our students to achieve and succeed.

 POSITION NAME EMAIL PHONE